ja-thomas/hyperbandr/README.md

 }
 ```

-Now we can call hyperband
+Now we can call hyperband (this needs like 5 minuten on a GTX1070)

 ``` r
 hyperhyper = hyperband(